A-Scratchy/A-Scratchy/README.md

 # Scratchy :-)

-Hi, i'm scratchy and I love to develop accross the whole stack using a range of tech
+Hi, i'm scratchy.
+I like to code and create stuff.

+I mainly work with dotnet and react.

 <!---
 A-Scratchy/A-Scratchy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.